Skip to main content

 Overwhelming Choice and Fragmented Attention

-The average consumer has 119 logins for various services, leading to fragmented attention and disengagement.
+The average consumer has 119 logins for various services, which spreads attention thin and makes occasional portal visits easy to skip.

-Research by LastPass found that the average business user manages 191 passwords, contributing to significant friction in digital experiences.
+Research by LastPass found that the average business user manages 191 passwords, adding friction to everyday digital tasks.

 "People are really voting with their feet by not engaging with all those portals.
 The question is, 'are service providers listening?'"